openmrs/openmrs-eip/README.md

 - The sender module which is a Spring Boot application calling the sender's Camel component
 - The receiver module which is a Spring Boot application calling the receiver's Camel component

+It is also possible to synchronize the content of a folder.
+The folder sync is performed via a different Camel route, but files will be transferred through the same endpoint.
+They will thus be received by the receiver via the same endpoint as the entities.
+To differentiate entities from files at reception, files are encoded in Base64 and the result is placed between the `<FILE>`' and `</FILE>` tags.

 Each major version of OpenMRS leads to a new branch of the project.

 # Getting Started